Phraya Thephatsadin: Songsuradet rebellion

 When Plaek Phibunsongkhram (Phibun) became prime minister of Thailand, in December 1938 there was a political purge of those accused of conspiring to seize power from the government and attempt to assassinate Phibun.
 Over 51 suspects were arrested in the early morning of 29 January 1939, and a special court was established to try them, which sentenced 21 prisoners to death, including Thephatsadin and two of his sons.
-However, his sentence was reduced to life imprisonment due to his previous deeds.
+His sentence was reduced to life imprisonment due to his past contribution, but his sons were executed.

 When the Phibun government was ousted, Khuang Aphaiwong succeeded as Prime Minister on 1 August 1944.
 The first thing the new government did was ask for royal pardons for all political prisoners, and Thephatsdin was set free on 20 September 1944 and amnesty was granted three years later in September 1947.

 Many years later, Thephatsdin received an apology letter from Phibun for having misunderstood the whole matter and asked for forgiveness.